Call Now:

 Step 8:

-Finally, you will need to apply a fresh gasket to the flange, ensuring that it is perfectly centred on the flange.
-On the market, you’ll find wax gaskets made of solid wax rings, which are the most common type of wax gasket that you’ll find.
+Finally, you must apply a fresh gasket to the flange, ensuring it is perfectly centred on it.
+On the market, you’ll find wax gaskets made of solid wax rings, the most common type of wax gasket you’ll see.
 To ensure that a strong seal is created with the toilet and flange, it is best to look for ones with a foam core made of inert material.

 {{img:'birds-eye-view-of-toilet-980x551.jpg' | height | width | alt | title | lazyload}}